CURRICULA VITAE

 Ron Kraft resize image edit 2.jpg

 Dr. Ronald Kraft lives in Napa, California and serves the Foundation as Director.
 Dr. Kraft is president of Napa Valley College, the central educational institution in the California wine country, a national center for viticultural studies, and home to the renowned Napa Valley Writer's Conference.
 A distinguished teacher of teachers, Dr. Kraft is a poet, author, speaker, and consultant to other colleges on institutional systems and leadership mechanisms that create momentum for productive change.
-He guides the Foundation across the broad field of material and intellectual culture in relation to "Place."
+He understands Innermost House as an island of Reason and wholeness in an increasingly fragmented world.

 Ms. Melinda Levin lives in Taos, New Mexico, and serves the Foundation as Director and Secretary.
-Ms. Levin is Professor and Director Emeritus of the graduate program in Documentary Studies at the University of North Texas, and CEO/Founder of HD, a Mobile App/Web Interface.
+Ms. Levin is CEO/Founder of HD, a Media Platform for Geo-Storytelling, and is Professor and Director Emeritus of the graduate program in Documentary Studies at the University of North Texas.
 She has served the U.S. Department of State as an artist ambassador to Asia, and is the director, producer and cinematographer of many award-winning documentary films for PBS, MOMA and others, specializing in environmental and cultural subjects.
-Ms. Levin guides the Foundation in its many-sided program of virtual outreach.
+Ms. Levin guides the Foundation in its program of virtual outreach.

 MAL Lydia's Givers color.jpg